AmyLei96/unsupervised-learning-breast-cancer-subtypes/README.md

 - protein_pam50.csv: proteomic data for PAM50 proteins
 - mofa_trained_model.RData: output of training MOFA model on filtered transcriptomic and proteomic data (see MOFA](https://github.com/bioFAM/MOFA)) for a complete guide to training a model and downstream analysis
 - samples.csv: vital status, PAM50 breast cancer subtype, ER, PR, and HER2 marker status for each patient
-- **src**
+### **src**
 *All code is written in R*
 - heatmap.R: function for plotting heatmap using the *pheatmap* package
 - hierarchicalclustering.R: functions for hierarchical clustering of transcriptomic and proteomic data
 - normalization.R: functions for log-transformation of transcriptomic data and imputation of missing values in proteomic data; followed by row-median centering
-- **output**
+### **output**
 --output files from analysis

 ## Analysis
--- hierarchicalclustering_analysis.R: hierarchical clustering analysis of transcriptomic and proteomic data -- hierarchicalclustering_quantify.R: quantitative analysis of heterogeneity in clusters produced by hierarchicalclustering_analysis.R stored in *output/hierarchicalclustering_clusters.xlsx*; output is stored in clustering_results.xlsx
+- hierarchicalclustering_analysis.R: hierarchical clustering analysis of transcriptomic and proteomic data
+- hierarchicalclustering_quantify.R: quantitative analysis of heterogeneity in clusters produced by hierarchicalclustering_analysis.R stored in *output/hierarchicalclustering_clusters.xlsx*; output is stored in clustering_results.xlsx
--- clustering_results.xlsx: manual mapping of cluster assignments in hierarchical_clusters.xlsx to PAM50 subtype names; includes columns for patient identifiers and original PAM50 subtype assignment from Mertins, et al. (2016).
+- clustering_results.xlsx: manual mapping of cluster assignments in hierarchical_clusters.xlsx to PAM50 subtype names; includes columns for patient identifiers and original PAM50 subtype assignment from Mertins, et al. (2016).
--- mofa.R: MOFA of filtered transcriptomic and proteomic data -- gsea.R: gene set enrichment analysis of top 47 genes in LF6 from MOFA
+- mofa.R: MOFA of filtered transcriptomic and proteomic data
+- gsea.R: gene set enrichment analysis of top 47 genes in LF6 from MOFA

 ## Acknowledgements
 - Vogel Lab (New York University) for sponsoring this project